We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 Read on to learn about the many things that cause itchy skin at night and get to the bottom of this frustrating skin condition once and for all!

-It’s a simple question with a potentially complicated answer.
-Let’s break down some of the more common terminology as it relates to skin itch at night.
+It’s a simple question with a potentially complicated answer that's hard to diagnose.
+Let’s break down some of the more common terminology as it relates to potential reasons for itchy skin at night, and what's causing your itch.

-If you’re experiencing more itchiness at night, it may be due to a condition called nocturnal pruritus.
+If you’re experiencing more itchiness at night, it may be due to a condition known as nocturnal pruritus.
 It is also known as nocturnal itch or nighttime itch.
-This condition is defined as itch that occurs only at night or is worse at night.
-Many people with this condition may also have a daytime itch, but it is not as severe.

 The circadian rhythm refers to our body’s natural 24-hour cycle.
 This means that we have certain physical, mental, and behavioral changes that follow a daily cycle.
 This internal clock is affected by the amount of light exposure we get, and directly effects our sleep patterns.